snabbco/snabb/README.md

 ### Porting

 If you wish to port to an unsupported platform, please get in touch for help.
 All contributions welcomed.

-Porting to a different libc should be relatively simple, it is mainly a matter of dealing with anything that is missing (eg for bionic on Android, which partially works).

 Porting to different Linux processor architectures is a matter of filling in the constants and types that differ.
 The `ctest` tests will flag issues with these, although many platforms are also missing headers which makes it more complex.
 If you can provide qemu target information that would be helpful as the platform can be added to the test suite.